BioHPC/MegaR/README.md

 ![](https://github.com/BioHPC/megaR/blob/master/screenshot/test_error_stats_rf_db.png)

-For random forest model, user can select the number of predictor to be used during each split.
-Similiar, users can also select the range of cost to be applied to support vector machines.
-A plot for the accracy of the model based on selected parameter can be seen in accuracy tab. megaR selects the best accuracies from among the selected parameter for model building.
+For random forest model, user can select the number of predictors to be used during each split.
+Similarly, users can also select the range of cost to be applied to support vector machines.
+A plot for the accuracy of the model based on selected parameter can be seen in accuracy tab. megaR selects the best accuracies from among the selected parameter for model building.

 ![](https://github.com/BioHPC/megaR/blob/master/screenshot/accuracy_rf_plot.png)

 An additional feature of tool that can improve accuracy is **select level to classify** tab.
 When more than two classes are present, only the class that are examined for classification can be selected.
 This also allows to remove control and other less important class from the model thus increasing the model accuracy.

 Plots can be downloaded by clicking in download the plot button to save for future use.